Muscular Endurance: Definition and Exercises for Sport

 It also plays a vital role in many other individual sports (CrossFit, tennis, squash, boxing) and many team sports (football, hockey, netball and rugby).

 Muscle fibre types

-The percentage of different muscle fibre types can have a significant effect.
+The ratio of different muscle fibres can have a significant effect.

 Slow twitch vs Fast Twitch muscle fibres